openstack/python-novaclient/doc/source/cli/nova.rst

   Name or UUID of the server to list actions for.
 Only UUID can be used to list actions on a deleted server.
 (Supported by API versions '2.21' - '2.latest')

+**Optional arguments:**

+``--marker <marker>``
+  The last instance action of the previous page; displays list of actions after "marker".
+(Supported by API versions '2.58' - '2.latest')

+``--limit <limit>``
+  Maximum number of instance actions to display.
+Note that there is a configurable max limit on the server, and the limit that is used will be the minimum between what is requested here and what is configured in the server.
+(Supported by API versions '2.58' - '2.latest')

+``--changes-since <changes_since>``
+  List only instance actions changed after a certain point of time.
+  The provided time should be an ISO 8061 formatted time. ex 2016-03-04T06:27:59Z.
+(Supported by API versions '2.58' - '2.latest')

 .. _nova_interface-attach: